Frequency Range 3 for ISAC in 6G: Potentials and Challenges: Candidate technologies for 6G ISAC in FR3

 Near-field beamforming aims to tackle the interplay between near-field propagation and spatial-wideband effects, such as beam squint and split, in wideband ELAAs \cite{Ramezani2024}.
 True-time delays (TTDs) can be incorporated into hybrid beamformer architectures to mitigate the joint impact of spatial-wideband fading effects in the near-field.
 The candidate beamformer design approaches are: \begin{itemize} \item {\it Sub-array partitioning}: A large array is divided into several smaller sub-arrays, each approximated as operating in the far-field planar region. \item {\it Application integration}: Near-field beamforming is combined with other emerging technologies such as reconfigurable intelligent surfaces (RIS) and holographic meta-surface-based antenna arrays.
-For instance, RIS Fresnel zone properties can be exploited, with optimization adapted to TTD and analog beamforming constraints. \item {\it TTD configuration}: Exploring different TTD configurations, including parallel, serial, and hybrid architectures. \item {\it Deep learning-based methods}: This includes transformer-based and end-to-end learning-based methods. \end{itemize}
+For instance, RIS Fresnel zone properties can be exploited, with optimization adapted to TTD and analog beamforming constraints. \item {\it TTD configuration}: Exploring different TTD configurations, including parallel, serial, and hybrid architectures. \item {\it Deep learning-based methods}: This includes transformer-based and end-to-end learning-based methods, and can address the real-time design challenges of UM-MIMO ISAC in FR3 by supplementing the model-based classical iterative optimization algorithms with learning-based solutions and provide reduced computational complexity and robustness to model mismatches \cite{vaezi2025ai}. \end{itemize}